Neorealism (art)

 In art, neorealism refers to a few movements.

 In literature

-Portuguese neorealism was a Marxist literary movement that began slightly before Salazar's reign.
-It was mostly in line with socialist realism.
+Portuguese neorealism was a Marxist literary movement that began slightly before Salazar’s regime.It was mostly in line with socialist realism.

+In Italy, neorealism was a movement that emerged in the end of 1920s and started rapidly developing after World War II.
+It was represented by such authors as Alberto Moravia, Ignazio Silone, Elio Vittorini, Carlo Levi, Vasco Pratolini and others.

 In painting

-Neo-realism in painting was established by the ex-Camden Town Group painters Charles Ginner and Harold Gilman at the beginning of World War I. They set out to explore the spirit of their age through the shapes and colours of daily life.
-Their intentions were proclaimed in Ginner’s manifesto in New Age (1 January 1914), which was also used as the preface to Gilman and Ginner’s two-man exhibition of that year.
+In Britain, neo-realism in painting was established by the ex-Camden Town Group painters Charles Ginner and Harold Gilman at the beginning of World War I. They set out to explore the spirit of their age through the shapes and colours of daily life.
+Their intentions were proclaimed in Ginner's manifesto in New Age (1 January 1914), which was also used as the preface to Gilman and Ginner's two-man exhibition of that year.
 It attacked the academic and warned against the ‘decorative’ aspect of imitators of Post-Impressionism.
 The best examples of neorealist work is that produced by these two artists; Howard Kanovitz and also Robert Bevan.
 For Robert Bevan he joined Cumberland Market Group in 1914.